Former dairy farmer watches government at work from his cell

 “Perhaps I shouldn’t be speaking out.
 I don’t care about myself, but they are only going to make it hard on dad the next time he walks in here to visit me.
 They love to have control.”

-Editor’s Note: Two weeks after the publication of this article, Mallen was summarily transferred out of Joyceville Institution.
-No cause for the transfer has been provided to the journalist or to Mallen.
-Access to Information requests have been filed by Evolve Our Prison Farms.
-Contact firstname.lastname@example.org.
+Editor’s Note: Two weeks after the publication of this article, Mallen was removed by emergency involuntary transfer out of Joyceville and reclassified to a medium security institution.
+Access to Information requests filed by Evolve Our Prison Farms prove that this was a direct consequence of Mallen’s interview with Ontario Farmer for this article.